yauza/SUDOKU_SOLVER/README.md

 # SUDOKU_SOLVER

-Programme solving sudoku 3x3 grid using the backtracking algorithm.
+Program solving sudoku 3x3 grid using the backtracking algorithm.

 Created by: wojkly & yauza